acemod/ACE3/documentation/feature/main.md

 # Dependencies
 Arma 3 and CBA

-Note: Note: The Common module is required by all other modules.
+Note: Note: The Main module is required by all other modules.
 Do not disable it!